polyrabbit/hacker-news-digest/README.md

 This service extracts summaries and images from [hacker news](https://news.ycombinator.com/) stories for people who want to get the most out of hacker news while cutting down the time spent on deciding which articles to read and which to skip.

 ### Features
-* Summaries of news are extracted for you to skim quickly
+* A responsive and modern interface that fits well on mobile phones
-* PDF summaries are also extracted
+* Summaries and illustrations are extracted for you to skim HN quickly
-* Preview top images and videos
+* Common video sites, PDFs and gists of github are embedded directly
-* Full hostname of submitted urls are shown
+* Subdomains and their lovely favicons are also shown

 ### Talk is cheap, illustrate what it can do for me!